ruidosujeira/perf-linter/README.md

 - 🧠 **Analyzer-aware diagnostics:** Cross-file metadata now flows into reporters and docs so teams can understand memo boundaries, async origins, and bundle impact from a single lint run.
 - 🗂️ **Docs & DX refresh:** English and Portuguese READMEs showcase the new rules, configuration snippets, and guided examples; `docs/rules/no-heavy-bundle-imports.md` adds rationale/options for security/perf reviews.
 - 🦀 **Rust core (experimental):** a minimal Rust engine now powers ReDoS checks for `no-redos-regex` when available, with JSON I/O and safe fallback to JS if the binary isn’t present.
+- 🧩 **SWC-based Rust parser (experimental):** new `parse` CLI in the Rust core can parse JS/TS/JSX/TSX and return a minimal AST over JSON.
+A thin TypeScript bridge `parseWithRust()` executes the binary with timeouts and caching, and gracefully falls back to the existing JS parser when the core isn’t available.

 See detailed notes in [docs/changelog/0.5.0.md](docs/changelog/0.5.0.md).
 To opt out of analyzer trace data, keep `debugExplain` set to `false` (default) or disable per rule: